LaravelDaily/laravel-tips/Migrations.md

 Tip given by [@ncosmeescobedo](https://twitter.com/cosmeescobedo/status/1512233993176973314)

 ### Add the column in the database table only if it's not present & can drop it if, its present
 Now you can add the column in the database table only if its not present & can drop it if, its present.
-For that following methods are introduced: <br>
+For that following methods are introduced:

-👉 whenTableDoesntHaveColumn<br>
+👉 whenTableDoesntHaveColumn

-👉 whenTableHasColumn<br>
+👉 whenTableHasColumn

 Available from Laravel 9.6.0